icinganalysis/icinganalysis.github.io/content/ludlam.md

 Differences from Ludlam are:
 - evaporation calculation

-Ludlam did not include the air pressures, so those were calculated using the wet_air to dry_air relationship from [NACA-TR-831]({filename}NACA-TR-831.md).
+Ludlam did not include the air pressures, which are necessary for the calculation, so those were calculated using the wet_air to dry_air relationship from [NACA-TR-831]({filename}NACA-TR-831.md).

 ![Air pressures for Figure 1](images/Ludlam/ludlam_ps.png)